phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

     Using data in order to sample from the posterior distribution...
     Config path: ecoevolity-config.yml

-This gives us detailed information of the version of |eco| we are using (right down to the specific commit SHA).
+This gives us detailed information about the version of |eco| we are using (right down to the specific commit SHA).
-It also provided the seed for the random number generator that we would need to provide |eco| in order to reproduce our results.
+It also tells us what number was used to seed the random number generator; we would need to provide |eco| this seed number in order to reproduce our results.
 The output is also telling us that |eco| is using the data to sample from the posterior, as opposed to ignoring the data to sample from the prior.

-Next, you |eco| should report a fully specified configuration file to the screen.
+Next, |eco| reports a fully specified configuration file to the screen.
 It's always good to look this over to make sure |eco| is configured as you expect.
-After the config output, you should see series of warning messages that alert you to the fact that |eco| is recoding some polyallelic sites to biallelic, and also ignoring some sites that lack data from at least one population.
+After the config output, you should see a series of warning messages that alert you to the fact that |eco| is recoding some polyallelic sites to biallelic, and also ignoring some sites that lack data from at least one population.
 Without using the ``--relax-triallelic-sites --relax-missing-sites`` options